rolldown/rolldown/docs/contrib-guide/testing.md

 - `just test-node` for running all Node.js tests.
 - `just test-node rolldown` for running only Rolldown's Node.js tests.
 - `just test-node rollup` for running only Rollup's tests.
+- `just update-esbuild-diff` or `just ued` for update diff in esbuild test suite

 ## Rust Tests